PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![TXO with branching child transactions](./Basic_Transaction5.svg)

 This is slightly arbitrary, since the TXO could be spent in an infinite number of ways.
 However, it is instructive to see the different ways that we're expecting the TXO to be spent.
-This is important when we're constructing many transactions in a payment channel, each of which is overriding the previous transaction.
+This is important when we're constructing transactions within a payment channel, each of which may be overriding the previous transaction.

 #### Transaction types